uis-dat320-fall16/course-info/lab-exam.md

 ###Lab Exam Information

-We will be organizing lab exams in this course.

 The lab exam will be held in **Week 48**.
 Exact day and time will be provided in a separate schedule.